antonymagee/Ping-Pong-API/README.md

     -   Bonus points for using docker to compile the application
     -   Bonus points for using Docker/docker compose to start the application so it can be debugged.
+-   Anything else that you can think of that shows us your abilities or makes this fun for you!

 ## Project structure